 LEGO construction pegs on one side of the table top, solid surface on the other side.
 Two storage drawers.
 Can be used with regular sized LEGOs or larger sized building blocks like Duplo blocks.
 Easy to put together.
 Decent quality on a table that works for many ages of children.
 Also comes in an option with chairs.

 The baskets could be stronger, and the design puts them in what would otherwise be legroom under the table.

 Play table has a LEGO compatible peg top.
 Comes at a height that can be used with 2 included chairs.
-Top can be removed and hold water for a water table or flipped for a flat all-purpose top.
+Top can be removed to hold water to create a water table or flipped for a flat all-purpose play table.